bookofproofs/bookofproofs.github.io/_sources/history/18th-century/condorcet.md

 * In the acknowledgements he thanks Alexis Fontaine for his "kindness to communicate to me, before the printing of his Memoirs, the fundamental Theorem which is found there on page 24."
 He also notes connections of his work on difference equations to results of d'Alembert in his memoir Recherches sur Differens Points Importans du Systeme du Monde Ⓣ(Research on different important points of the world system) (1754-56) and to Euler in his Institutions Calculi Differentialis Ⓣ(Differential calculus methods) (1755).
 * As a result of this memoir and a series of other mathematics papers he published at this time, Condorcet was elected to the Académie des Sciences in 1769.
 * Around this time he was a frequent visitor to Julie de Lespinasse's salon which she had opened on the rue de Belle Chasse in 1764.
-* This salon was justly described as the "laboratory of the Encyclopaedia" for here aristocrats, diplomats, philosophers, mathematicians and politicians met.
 * Condorcet would have deep mathematical discussions with d'Alembert who was living in Julie de Lespinasse's salon.
 * filled with sublime and fruitful ideas which could have furnished material for several works.
 * However, here is a new application of these series, more important, in my opinion, than any that we have already made.